litaio/lita/README.md

 Message Lita `help` for a list of commands it knows about.
 You can also message it `help FOO` to list only commands beginning with FOO.

+## Shell adapter

+Lita ships with one adapter for use directly in the shell.
+Simply type text at the input to send messages, and Lita will respond with any registered handlers.
+The shell adapter has one configuration attribute:

+* `private_chat` (Boolean) - If true, all messages will be treated as though they were sent in a private chat, so they will be considered commands even when not prefixed with the bot's name.
+Default: `false`.

 ## Writing an adapter

 An adapter is a packaged as a RubyGem.
 The adapter is a class that inherits from `Lita::Adapter`, implements a few required methods, and is registered by calling `Lita.register_adapter(:symbol_that_identifies_the_adapter, TheAdapterClass)`.